semoog/quiz/README.md

 ### Setting up the home Ctrl

 ####
-If you haven't yet create your home controller.
+If you haven't yet created your home controller.
 Give it an array of quizzes and an array of pastQuizzes.

 For now quizzes need to be objects with a name property and that's it.